oracle/coherence-helidon-sockshop-sample/README.md

 > Note: The above helm command is for helm version 3, use the following command
 > If you are using helm version 2:
 > ```bash
-> $ helm install coherence/coherence-operator --name coherence-operator
+> $ helm install coherence/coherence-operator --name coherence-operator --namespace sockshop
 > ```

 This will merge all the files under the specified directory and create all Kubernetes